jarusll/the-logs/index.md

 I did some elisp koans.
 I expected emacs types but this is standard lisp stuff.
 Anyways the youtube series by System Crafters should get me upto speed with emacs types.

+I wanted to open my diary file quickly, I came across emacs registers.
+You can store any thing, good stuff.
+I stored my diary file at d.
+So I can access it by `C-x r j d` from anywhere in emacs. ezpz.

 # 2022-03-27

 ### Plan for today